Temporary visitor policy

-- Patients who are under the care of hospice may have visitors upon request to the Nursing Supervisor.
+- Patients under the care of hospice may have visitors by request.
+Please contact the Nursing Supervisor at (352)-488-3004.

-Emergency Room – One visitor is allowed per patient in the ER.
+Emergency Room – One visitor per patient 24/7.

-Anyone under the age of 18 will not be considered for visitation unless they are the parent of a hospitalized child.
+No visitors under the age of 18 are permitted unless they are the parent of a hospitalized child.